Fernando Corena: Life and career

-Fernando Corena was born in Geneva, Switzerland, to a Turkish father (the name was Korena) and an Italian mother.
+Fernando Corena was born in Geneva, Switzerland, to a Greek Ottoman father (the name was Korena) and an Italian mother.
 He studied theology at the Fribourg University, hoping to become a priest.
 After winning a vocal contest, he turned his attention to music.
-He first studied in his native Geneva, 1937-38.
+He first studied in his native Geneva, 1937–38.
 He was then noticed by Italian conductor Vittorio Gui, who encouraged him to complete his vocal studies in Milan, with Enrico Romani.

 At the beginning of World War II, he returned to Switzerland, where he performed regularly on radio broadcasts, and made a few appearances at the Zurich Opera House.

 His official professional debut was in Trieste, as Varlaam in Boris Godunov, in 1947.
 He then appeared throughout Italy, singing the standard repertory, Sparafucile, Escamillo, Scarpia, etc. He made his first appearances at La Scala and the Maggio Musicale Fiorentino in 1948.
 In 1949, he took part in the creation of Goffredo Petrassi's Il cordovano at La Scala in Milan.
 Although he did not fully surrender the serious bass roles, he steadily moved into the buffo roles and found his career moving more swiftly upward.
 From 1950 to 1952, he sang annually at the Arena di Verona opera festival.
 In 1953 he made his first appearance at the Edinburgh Festival in the title role of Giuseppe Verdi's Falstaff.

-Corena's Metropolitan Opera debut took place as Leporello in Don Giovanni on February 6, 1954 with Cesare Siepi in the title role, Margaret Harshaw as Donna Anna, Cesare Valletti as Don Ottavio, Lucine Amara as Donna Elvira, Roberta Peters as Zerlina, and Max Rudolf conducting.
+Corena's Metropolitan Opera debut took place as Leporello in Don Giovanni on February 6, 1954, with Cesare Siepi in the title role, Margaret Harshaw as Donna Anna, Cesare Valletti as Don Ottavio, Lucine Amara as Donna Elvira, Roberta Peters as Zerlina, and Max Rudolf conducting.
 He established himself almost immediately as a favorite singer in that house.
-For a quarter of a century, he all but owned the great comic and character roles such as the two Bartolos, in Mozart's Le nozze di Figaro and Rossini's Il barbiere di Siviglia, Benoit in La bohème, Don Alfonso in Così fan tutte, Dulcamara in L'elisir d'amore, Falstaff, Mathieu in Andrea Chénier, Melitone in La forza del destino, Mustafa in L'italiana in Algeri, the sacristan in Tosca, Sulpice in La fille du régiment, the title role in Gianni Schicchi and Varlaam in Boris Godunov.
+For a quarter of a century, he all but owned the great comic and character roles such as the two Bartolos, in Mozart's Le nozze di Figaro and Rossini's Il barbiere di Siviglia, Benoit in La bohème, Don Alfonso in Così fan tutte, Dulcamara in L'elisir d'amore, Falstaff, Mathieu in Andrea Chénier, Melitone in La forza del destino, Mustafa in L'italiana in Algeri, the Sacristan in Tosca, Sulpice in La fille du régiment, the title role in Gianni Schicchi and Varlaam in Boris Godunov.
 He also sang a small number of serious leading roles like Lescaut in Manon.
 His final and 723rd performance at the Met was in the title role of Don Pasquale on 30 December 1978 with Beverly Sills as Norina, Alfredo Kraus as Ernesto, and conductor Nicola Rescigno.